sidharthmohannair/Tutorial-ESP32-C3-Super-Mini/README.md

 2. Go to **Tools > Port** and select the corresponding serial port for your device.
 This will usually be **COM3** or higher on Windows, and `/dev/ttyUSBx` or `/dev/ttyACMx` on Linux/macOS.

+    **Optional: Enable USB CDC on Boot**
+    If you are experiencing issues with serial communication or your device is not being recognized correctly after a reset, you can enable the "USB CDC on Boot" option:

+    1. Go to Tools > USB CDC on Boot.
+    2. Select Enabled.

+   > **Note:** Enabling "USB CDC on Boot" allows the USB connection to remain active during boot, which can help resolve issues where the serial port is not detected after the ESP32-C3 restarts.

 ### Step 4: Verify the Setup

 1. Open a new sketch in the Arduino IDE.